bbc/lrud/README.md

 ## Handling Key Events

-You can pass key events into Lrud using the 'handleKeyEvent' function
+You can pass key events into Lrud using the `navigation.handleKeyEvent` function

 ```js
 document.onkeydown = function (event) {